verdaux/BookNotes/Impressors 5.md

 - [ ] Principles are more important than expediency.
 - [ ] Most distressing affliction is to have a sentimental heart and a skeptical mind.
 - [ ] I'm a wet bar of soap, the tighter you squeeze the faster I slip away.
+- [ ] What in the pumpkin spiced latte is going on here?